-- Positive Stress-short-term motivator to increase energy and focus to help you set goals and achieve tasks to prepare for transition. - Negative Stress-can result in some level of psychological distress and manifest itself in an adverse physical manner.
+- Positive Stress-short-term motivator to increase energy and focus to help you set goals and achieve tasks to prepare for transition. - Negative Stress-cause of psychological distress that manifests in an adverse physical manner.

 Signs of negative transition stress include: